 - All Supplements are Gluten-Free and GMO-Free

-Oxidative stress is a major player in the formation of pathological conditions such as cancer, diabetes, heart disease, accelerated aging and neurodegeneration.
+Oxidative stress is a major player in the formation of pathological conditions such as chronic inflammation, high blood glucose, heart disease, accelerated aging and neurodegeneration.
 Anti-oxidant rich foods, herbs and supplements are used to protect the body from unwanted oxidative stress.
 Recent research has found a new signaling pathway that plays an enormous role in amplifying the effects of anti-oxidants on the body.

 The body adapts to function in a state of homeostasis or balance.
 When the body is confronted with major stressors the cells must quickly modulate their antioxidant capacity to counteract the increased oxidative stress.
 In order to do this the body is able to activate a massive anti-oxidant effect in a matter of nanoseconds through a specific genetic pathway.

 Nrf2 (NF-E2-related factor 2) is a transcription factor in humans encoded by a specific gene that regulates the expression of a set of antioxidant and detoxifying genes.

 Green Tea - ECGC: